ltsSmitty/OpenRCT-Ride-Painter/README.md

 ## Future Plans

-- Almost finished: Ability for users to create their own themes and share them to others.
+- _Almost finished_: Ability for users to create their own themes and share them to others.
 - An 'undo' button to undo recent paints
 - Ability to paginate through selected rides in the right column